Ever wondered why do the most remarkable people die young?

 (This piece, first published on March 24, 2016, has been updated)

-Post Script: Soon after the prayer meeting following Dr Surbhit’s eternal departure, his wife and professional partner Dr Aarti headed to the clinic to meet with fellow doctors, staff and reassured all she will carry on the good work she & Dr Surbhit had started together.
-Five years later, Dr Aarti continues to do so with vigour and passion.
+Post Script: Soon after the prayer meeting following Dr. Surbhit’s eternal departure, his wife and professional partner Dr. Aarti headed to the clinic to meet with fellow doctors, staff and reassured all she will carry on the good work she & Dr Surbhit had started together.
+Many years later, Dr Aarti continues to do so with vigour and passion.
 More power to her.